Are you planning a trip to Bogota? Let’s figure out where to stay in Bogotá for your trip!

 Where to Stay in Bogota – 4 Best Areas

 As the capital city of Colombia, Bogotá has a rich history, interesting architecture, great museums, and fascinating sites all around the city.
 It’s absolutely a city worth visiting.
-Here are four top neighborhoods to consider staying in.
+Here are four best neighborhoods in Bogota to consider staying in.

 1. La Candelaria